Aspropotamos, Evrytania

 Aspropotamos (Ασπροπόταμος) is a former municipality in the northwestern part of Evrytania, Greece.
 Since the 2011 local government reform it is part of the municipality Agrafa, of which it is a municipal unit.
 The municipal unit has an area of 125.954 km2.
-Population 1,581 (2011).
+Population 1,386 (2021).
 The seat of the municipality was in Raptopoulo.
 Aetolia-Acarnania is to the west and the Karditsa regional unit to the north.
 Aspropotamos is located west-southwest of Karditsa, northwest of Karpenisi and north-northeast of Agrinio.
+The municipality was named after the Aspropòtamos river ("white river" in greek).

 Subdivisions

 The municipal unit Aspropotamos is subdivided into the following communities (constituent villages in brackets):